RedVoxInc/redvox-python-sdk/docs/v2.2.0/redvox-api900-docs.md

 ### Example files

-A set of example files can be found at: https://bitbucket.org/redvoxhi/redvox-api900-python-reader/src/master/docs/v2.2.0/examples/
+A set of example files and example data can be downloaded from our respository at https://bitbucket.org/redvoxhi/redvox-api900-python-reader/downloads/examples-v2.2.0.zip
-In order to run these examples you will need some example data.
-To get the data:

-* Change directories to where your sdk was installed, then change directories again to redvox-api900-python-reader/docs/2.2.0/examples/example_data/.
-* Run the download_example_data.sh script within that directory.
-* Alternatively, download the files directly from https://s3-us-west-2.amazonaws.com/redvox-public/bffdf0b5-7031-4add-89f3-2eb6b9e1f1cd.zip and extract the contents to the docs/2.2.0/examples/example_data/ directory.

-If successful, there will be a directory called api900 that will contain the example data.
+Download and extract the files.
+This should produce a new directory called `examples-v2.0.0`.
+Inside this directory you will find several .py files, each providing examples for different functionally our SDK provides.

+To run these examples:

+1. Open a terminal window
+2. Type `python name_of_example.py` where name_of_example is replaced by the name of the example you would like to run.

 ### Working with the SDK CLI